seanbreckenridge/yadm-git.vim/README.md

 Integrates [`yadm`](https://github.com/TheLocehiliosan/yadm) with [`vim-fugitive`](https://github.com/tpope/vim-fugitive) and [`vim-gitgutter`](https://github.com/airblade/vim-gitgutter) so you can manage your dotfiles without leaving vim.

 Whenever a buffer is loaded, uses `yadm ls-files` to detect if the current file is tracked by `yadm`.
-If so, this:
+If it is, this:

 - runs `FugitiveDetect` from [`vim-fugitive`](https://github.com/tpope/vim-fugitive), so fugitive can act on the `yadm` git repo.
 All fugitive bindings stay the same
 - sets `g:gitgutter_git_executable` to `yadm`, which causes [`vim-gitgutter`](https://github.com/airblade/vim-gitgutter) to show changed git hunks using `yadm`

-When you stop editing the dotfile (switch to a file which `yadm` doesn't tracking), it resets them back to the defaults (Fugitive does that automatically).
+When you stop editing the dotfile (switch to a file which `yadm` isn't tracking), it resets them back to the defaults (Fugitive does that automatically).

 ## Install